kinokoberuji/eeg-spectrogram-phalangeal-articulation/README.md

 Research on mapping EEG signal inputs to finger motor control using deep learning

-Note: EEGrunt and convert_txt_to_csv are modules created by Curiositry: https://github.com/curiositry
+Note: EEGrunt is a module created by Curiositry: https://github.com/curiositry
+	  converter is a module adapted from the convert_txt_to_csv module created by Curiositry: https://github.com/curiositry `